 Dr. Eila Peterson

-Eila Peterson is serving as a sessional instructor of Theory and Aural Skills.
+Eila Peterson is serving as a sessional instructor of Music Education, Theory and Aural Skills.
 Her background both in music and teaching is diverse, with performing experience on several brass, woodwind and percussion instruments.
 Recognized nationally as an expert in musicianship training (aural skills) within a Kodály context, she serves on the board of the Alberta Kodály Association as an Advisor, on the board of the Kodály Society of Canada as Coordinating Editor, and has presented at conferences in P.E.I., Nova Scotia, Ontario, Indiana, Alberta, and B.C.

 Eila has also adjudicated Band and Brass/Woodwind classes music festivals in 4 provinces to date.
 She is a conductor with Festival City Winds Music Society, a community band organization in Edmonton, and plays trombone in the brass quintet Five of a Kind.

 Eila has taught at the University of Alberta, the University of Calgary, Northwestern University, Keyano College, and the University of P.E.I.
 Prior to her post-secondary teaching, she taught music and other subjects from grades 1-12 in the Alberta school system, as well as early childhood music classes.